 How NOT to teach your kids Chinese….

 - Don’t forget that life is short and kids need to have fun!
 If they have no interest in learning characters yet, that’s okay.
 Continue to encourage observing, listening, and speaking skills.

 - Please don’t criticize your child if they cannot remember Chinese characters.
 Be patient and mindful that negative associations can quickly deflate interest and motivation.

 - Don’t introduce too many characters at a time!
 Plastering your house with large Chinese flashcards does not mean your child will learn more characters.
 Instead, focus on a few relevant Chinese characters at a time, and rotate in new characters.

-- To poke fun at my own photo, do not post colorful Chinese color names next to your toddler’s bed!
+- To poke fun at my own photo, posting colorful Chinese color names next to your baby’s bed will be very distracting!
 These colorful papers were up on the wall for only a short while, because the colors were too stimulating and exciting for my son to sleep.
 He tried to rip it down many times!
 Soon after removing the papers, my son’s sleeping space has returned to peace and calm.
 To reiterate a prior point, sleep is sacred and necessary for adequate attention 🙂

 More advice on raising multilingual children

 - Teach Your Child a Second Language at Home with 5 Key Steps